kubernetes/enhancements/keps/sig-scheduling/5147-dra-node-reservations/README.md

 #### Alpha
-- Basic logic implemented and tested (unit/integration).
+- Basic logic implemented behind a feature gate.
-- Documentation of usage and examples.
+- All tests from [Test Plan](#test-plan) implemented.

+#### Beta

+- Gather feedback from users and fix reported bugs.
+- Change the feature flag to be enabled by default.

+#### GA

+- Gather feedback from users and fix reported bugs.

 ### Upgrade / Downgrade Strategy